 - Perform credit checks on new customers and make sure your Terms of Trade give you as much protection as possible if a debt goes bad.
 For example, put personal guarantees in place.

 - Develop a personal spending budget and stick to it.
 Limiting your need to draw cash from your business.
 This will therefore reduce cash flow pressure on the business.

 - Take costs out of the business where you can, but only where you should.
 This is an ideal time to review every line item in your Profit and Loss Statement.
 The shift to working online may allow you to change spending patterns.

 - Have clear spending limits for team members who incur expenses on behalf of your business and regularly monitor these.

 - And finally, prepare a Cashflow Forecast.
 Know what’s ahead of you and understand how positive changes will improve your cash reserves going forward.
 Don’t worry, we can help you with this.

 Cash is oxygen for your business.
-Contact us now so we can help you put a cashflow improvement plan in place to maximise your cash reserves.
+As a digital marketing for accountants in Newcastle, we can help you put a cashflow improvement plan in place to maximise your cash reserves.